Skip to main content

 Second Cancers After Adrenal Cancer

-Cancer survivors can be affected by a number of health problems, but often their greatest concern is facing cancer again.
-If a cancer comes back after treatment it is called a recurrence.
-But some cancer survivors may develop a new, unrelated cancer later.
-This is called a second cancer.
-No matter what type of cancer you have had, it is still possible to get another (new) cancer, even after surviving the first.
+Cancer survivors can be affected by many health problems, but often their greatest concern is facing cancer again.
+If the same cancer comes back after treatment it is called a recurrence

 Women who have had adrenal cancer also have an increased risk of melanoma of the skin.